onramper/flag-icons/README.md

 # Onramper flag icons
-The package for exporting SVG files as React components.
+This a package for exporting SVG files as React components.
 The SVG files were imported using Figma API.

 ## Importing icons from Figma